An-Nisa, 34: English translations

 Abdullah Yusuf Ali, The Holy Qur'an (1934):

-Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.
-Therefore the righteous women are devoutly obedient, and guard in (the husband's) absence what Allah would have them guard.
-As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) strike them; but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).
+Men are the protectors and maintainers of women, because God has given the one more (strength) than the other, and because they support them from their means.
+Therefore the righteous women are devoutly obedient, and guard in (the husband's) absence what God would have them guard.
+As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) beat them (lightly); but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).

 Muhammad Abdel-Haleem, The Qur'an (2004):

 Husbands should take good care of their wives, with [the bounties] God has given to some more than others and with what they spend out of their own money.
 Righteous wives are devout and guard what God would have them guard in their husbands’ absence.
 If you fear high-handedness from your wives, remind them [of the teachings of God], then ignore them when you go to bed, then hit them.
 If they obey you, you have no right to act against them: God is most high and great.

 Mustafa Khattab, The Clear Quran (2015):

-Men are the caretakers of women, as men have been provisioned by Allah over women and tasked with supporting them financially.
-And righteous women are devoutly obedient and, when alone, protective of what Allah has entrusted them with.
+Men are the caretakers of women, as men have been provisioned by God over women and tasked with supporting them financially.
+And righteous women are devoutly obedient and, when alone, protective of what God has entrusted them with.
 And if you sense ill-conduct from your women, advise them ˹first˺, ˹if they persist,˺ do not share their beds, ˹but if they still persist,˺ then discipline them ˹gently˺.
 But if they change their ways, do not be unjust to them.
-Surely Allah is Most High, All-Great.
+Surely God is Most High, All-Great.